micmejia/bible-dump/NKJV/1 Kings/1 Kgs 7.md

 It stood on twelve oxen: three looking toward the north, three looking toward the west, three looking toward the south, and three looking toward the east; the Sea _was set_ upon them, and all their back parts _pointed_ inward.

 ###### 26
 It _was_ a handbreadth thick; and its brim was shaped like the brim of a cup, _like_ a lily blossom.
-It contained [^h]two thousand baths. ## The Carts and the Lavers
+It contained two thousand baths. ## The Carts and the Lavers

 ###### 27
-He also made ten [^i]carts of bronze; four cubits _was_ the length of each cart, four cubits its width, and three cubits its height.
+He also made ten carts of bronze; four cubits _was_ the length of each cart, four cubits its width, and three cubits its height.

 ###### 28
 And this _was_ the design of the carts: They had panels, and the panels _were_ between frames;